insprintorob/vuejs-whats-for-lunch/README.md

 The code is in TypeScript.
 Compilation to JavaScript is automatic, at runtime for development with hot-reload support and at build time for production.

+There are no non-node or npm dependencies.
+You can run this in a docker container, a cloud instance, inside a Node production process manager like PM2 or anything else you like.

 Prerequisites
 ----
 The latest versions of node and npm.
 To build and run this project you will need vue-cli, vue-template-compiler, typescript, @vue/cli-service, @vue/cli-plugin-unit-jest, @vue/cli-plugin-typescript installed globally